cosmos/cosmos-sdk/docs/architecture/adr-055-orm.md

 Historically modules in the Cosmos SDK have always used the key-value store directly and created various handwritten functions for managing key format as well as constructing secondary indexes.
-This consumes a significant amount of time when building a module and is error prone.
+This consumes a significant amount of time when building a module and is error-prone.
 Because key formats are non-standard, sometimes poorly documented, and subject to change, it is hard for clients to generically index, query and verify merkle proofs against state data.

 The known first instance of an "ORM" in the Cosmos ecosystem was in [weave](https://github.com/iov-one/weave/tree/master/orm).